There are only two rules.

 Rule #1: Each contestant will be tossed several pearls.
 If you catch one, you can trade it in for a fabulous prize!!!
 A lifetime all paid vacation to a paradise island!

 Rule #2: Although tosses are unlimited, your time is up when the game ends, so focus on getting that prize before time runs out!
 Let’s begin!

 Host: “Contestant #1, are you ready?”

 Host: “Then here we go!!!”

-(Several lusterous pearls are tossed to Contestant #1.
+(Several lustrous pearls are tossed to Contestant #1.
 He desperately reaches for them, but misses the first few.
 He finally catches a pearl on toss #7.)

 Host: Wonderful!
 You may now go claim your prize!!!

-(Contestant #1 rushes from the state in utter joy)
+(Contestant #1 rushes from the stage in utter joy)

 Host: Contestant #2, are you ready?”